simsoll/frontend-first-assignment/handover.md

 The design should send the message that this a trustworthy and reliable website that will solve the users needs.
 The language should be simple, clear and in an informative tone.

 ## Style guide
-The style guide descripted in this section will be a guidance and a set of rules for a constent design on the webpage.
+The style guide described in this section will be a guidance and a set of rules for a consistent design on the webpage.

 ### Style guide considerations
 To address the mentioned design goals and considerations from last section the choice of design will be flat and simple and thereby quick to grasp by the user.
+It will not be over-styled in order to better appeal to the wide audience.

 Should include